-Figure 3 (left to right): 8cpp- Ca^+ adjacent minima TS path and frequency, 8cpp- Ca^+ opposite minima TS path and frequency Potential energy surface scans are in progress for 5-10cpp- Ca^+ which will capitalize on the 'n'-fold symmetry of the $[n]CPP$ cavity.
-Only 1/nth of the PES needs to be actively modeled, as the results will be symmetric around the nanohoop per phenyl ring.
+The PES included restraints to fix the ion at certain locations within the nanohoop.
+The PES capitalizes on the ' n '-fold symmetry of the $[n]CPP$ cavity.
+Only 1/ n th of the PES needed to be actively modeled, as the results were symmetric around the nanohoop per phenyl ring.